atomicpapa/obsidian-omi-sync/README.md

 This works great with the [Daily Notes](https://help.obsidian.md/Plugins/Daily+notes) core plugin or [Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes).

+### TaskNotes Integration

+When using TaskNotes integration:
+- Action items are automatically created in TaskNotes-compatible format
+- Tasks appear in TaskNotes views (Calendar, Kanban, Task List, etc.)
+- Omi metadata is preserved in custom fields (`omi-id`, `omi-source`, `omi-conversation`)
+- Links to source conversations are maintained for context

 ### Organizing Your Omi Notes

 - Use [Dataview](https://github.com/blacksmithgu/obsidian-dataview) to create dashboards: